 Eid al Adha (‘Feast of the Sacrifice’)

-This is celebrated on 16th September 2016 and 2nd September 2017, this an important holiday for Moroccans where most families sacrifice a sheep in respect of Ibrahim’s willingness to sacrifice his son to God.
+This is an important holiday for Moroccans where most families sacrifice a sheep in respect of Ibrahim’s willingness to sacrifice his son to God.
 Families get together to celebrate and enjoy a long-lasting family meal together.

 Other public holidays in Morocco tend to be pretty low key and should not affect your stay in any way!